Common Turbo Faults & How to Spot Them

 If you notice that your turbocharged vehicle is accelerating more slowly than usual, or isn’t capable of reaching the speeds it once could, this may be a sign that your turbo is failing.

-A smoking Exhaust
+A Smoking Exhaust

 If the turbo housing has cracked, or the internal seals have blown, oil will start to leak into your exhaust system.
 As this burns off, it produces a distinctive blue/grey smoke, which will probably become more apparent as the engine revs increase just following an idle situation.

-A loud whining Noise
+A Loud Whining Noise

 Often, a failing turbocharger will make a loud, distinctive noise when under boost.
 If you start to hear this noise from your engine, it’s definitely time to have it checked out!